drothermel/by-tomorrow-app/README.md

 ## Database

 The app uses Prisma with a SQLite database.
-Copy `.env.example` to `.env` to set `DATABASE_URL`, then initialize the database with:
+Copy `.env.example` to `.env` and edit the variables as needed. `DATABASE_URL` configures the database connection and `VITE_ENABLE_LOGGING` can be set to `false` to silence console logs.
+After configuring your environment, initialize the database with:
 ```
 npm run db:push
 ```